inadeauu/QuizYourself/README.md

-<h1>QuizMaker, a Web Application to Create and Take Quizzes.</h1>
+<h1>QuizYourself, a Web Application to Create and Take Quizzes.</h1>
-<p>QuizMaker is a responsive web application where users can create quizzes for others to take.</p>
+<p>QuizYourself is a responsive web application where users can create quizzes for others to take.</p>
 <p>Tech stack: React, Typescript, Tailwind CSS, Prisma (ORM), Node, tRPC</p>
 <p>Features:</p>
 <ol>